 Cellista's debut full-length album Finding San Jose engineered by Maryam Qudus (Doe Eye) was released in Fall of 2016.
 Of the album, she remarked "Most especially, this is an offering to the artists of San Jose.
 I owe San Jose my creative life.
 I see the town going through a period of rapid growth and development, and I would like to offer this album to my community in dedication of a time when San Jose used to be orchards."
-The album and its subsequent release as the soundtrack for an interdisciplinary ballet directed and produced by Cellista received favorable reviews from KQED.
+The album and its subsequent release as the soundtrack for an interdisciplinary ballet directed and produced by Cellista received favorable reviews.

 She is currently working on a forthcoming stage poem.
 Transfigurations is multi-media work that includes dance, literature, original classical compositions, and noise and sound textures.
 Its premier movement Wants debuted in February of 2017.
 Wants was featured on KQED Arts 100 Days of Art.

 Cellista studies with cellist Jennifer Culp (formerly of Kronos Quartet).
 She plays a Luis & Clarke carbon fibre cello and an 1885 Czech cello named Chordelia.